 Ruth’s actions elicit from Boaz a second question (see 2:5).
 Unlike his first, it addresses her directly and asks for her personal identity: “Who are you?”
 (3:9).
 In answering, Ruth gives her name.
 Then, contrary to Naomi’s assurance, she tells Boaz what to do: “Spread your wing [kanaf, translated “cloak” in the NRSV] over your servant, for you are next-of-kin.”
 By a wordplay on wing Ruth challenges Boaz to heed his earlier prayer for her blessing (2:12).
 This foreign woman calls an Israelite man to responsibility.

 Even though Boaz informs Ruth that another man has first rights to her, Boaz himself responds graciously to her proposal.
 He calls Ruth a “worthy woman” (eshet hayil), the same phrase that Proverbs uses to depict the “capable wife” (Prov 31:10).
 He protects Ruth from discovery and provides her with food (3:14–15).
-In the morning she reports to her mother-in-law all that Boaz has done, yet omitting any report of her own bold words and deeds.
+In the morning she reports to her mother-in-law all that Boaz has done but omits any report of her own bold words and deeds.
 Characteristically, Ruth’s last words focus on her mother-in-law and the availability of food (3:17).

 Her story ends, however, not with the male elders but with the women of Bethlehem (see 1:19).
 In transferring Ruth’s child to Naomi, they remind her that “your daughter-in-law who loves you, who is more to you than seven sons, has borne him” (4:14–15).
 Ruth leaves the story exalted above the ideal number of male children and identified through the woman to whom she swore allegiance even beyond death.